Covid-19 coronavirus: 10 of the 12 imported cases from one Air India flight

 There was a range of advice it was pulling together, she said, including whether pre-departure testing needs to take place.

-But some of the rapid testing used overseas isn't wasn't as accurate as the testing the Ministry of Health preferred to use in New Zealand, she said.
+But some of the rapid testing used overseas isn't wasn't as accurate as the testing the ministry preferred to use in New Zealand, she said.

 The two other imported cases announced on Thursday were a returnee from the United States arriving on September 26 and a returnee from the Philippines via Taiwan on September 23.